MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction.md

 ## License requirements

-Sales app may be subject to an additional free or paid license.
-For more details, [see the pricing page](https://www.microsoft.com/ai/microsoft-sales-copilot?rtc=1#featuresandpricing) or contact your Microsoft representative.
+Specific licensing requirements apply when you use Sales app.
+Learn more in [Microsoft Product Terms](https://go.microsoft.com/fwlink/?linkid=2309718) or contact your Microsoft representative.

 ## Role requirements